top of page

 Pre-application discussions

-In exceptional cases, grants are available from English Heritage for repairs to listed buildings.
+In exceptional cases, grants are available from Historic England for repairs to listed buildings.
 English Heritage grants are usually only available for Grade I or Grade II* listed buildings (although in London certain categories of Grade II listed buildings can be considered) but all applications are considered on their individual merits.
 Local authorities also have powers to give grants to owners of listed buildings - but there are virtually none on offer at the moment

 Applying for Listed Building Consent

-1. Determine the Need for Consent: Assess whether the proposed works on the listed building require listed building consent.
+The process of Listed Building Consent is administered by your local authority planning department, and overseen by their Conservation Officer.
+En-Plan can apply for listed building consent in the United Kingdom, but first we will estalish whether the proposed works on the listed building require listed building consent.
 Remember that any alterations or changes that may affect the character or special interest of the listed building typically require consent.
-It's advisable to consult with your local planning authority or a heritage conservation professional to determine the specific requirements.

-5. Application Review: The local planning authority will review the application, consult with relevant parties, and assess the impact of the proposed works on the listed building's special interest.
-They may request additional information or clarification during the process.
+Once we have sumitted the application the local planning authority will review the application, consult with relevant parties, and assess the impact of the proposed works on the listed building's special interest.
+They may request additional information such as a heritage statement or clarification during the process.
+The local planning authority will ultimately make a decision on the application.
+If the application is approved, listed building consent will be granted, typically subject to certain conditions.

 What happens if consent is refused?